 Odyssey has storage built specifically for high-performance temporary use.
 You can create your own folder inside the folder of your lab group in /n/regal .
 If that doesn't exist or you do not have write access, contact us.

 IMPORANT: Regal is temporary scratch space and has a strict retention policy: https://rc.fas.harvard.edu/policy-scratch/

 |Size limit||1.2 Pb total, 50TB max. per group|

 |Retention policy||90 day retention policy.
 Deletions are run during the cluster maintenance window.|

 /n/regal is short-term, volatile, shared scratch space for large data analysis projects

 /n/regal filesystem is managed by the Lustre parallel file system and provides excellent performance for HPC environments.
 This file system can be used for data intensive computation, but must be considered a temporary store.
 Files are not backed up and will be removed after 90 days.
 There is a 50TB total usage limit per group.

 Large data analysis jobs that would fill your 100 Gb of home space can be run from this volume.
-Once analysis has been completed, however, data you wish to retain must be moved elsewhere; the retention policy will remove data from scratch storage after 90 days.
+Once analysis has been completed, however, data you wish to retain must be moved elsewhere (lab storage, etc.).
+The retention policy will remove data from scratch storage after 90 days.